joyce-lam/hangman-contructor/README.md

 (3) index.js
 	* This file contains the logic for the game.
 	* A random word is selected and the Word constructor is used to store it.
 The user will be prompted for each guess.

+## Built With
+* Node.js
+* Npm Inquirer.js
+* JavaScript

+## License
+This porject is licensed under the MIT License - see the [https://github.com/joyce-lam/hangman-contructor/blob/master/LICENSE](LICENSE.md) file for details.